Brazilian Romantic painting: The creation of a face for Brazil

 Despite efforts to construct a national identity, Brazilian elites grappling with this process were not without blind spots regarding the pitfalls of emulating foreign models.
 Scholar Lilia Schwarcz argues that a paradox emerged in Brazil's attempt to develop its own visual iconography.
 On the one hand, Emperor Pedro II's nationalist project demonstrably possessed sincerity and arose from a clear need.
 However, his understanding of progress and civilization remained firmly rooted in European models.
 Consequently, the image of Brazil he sought to present to the world was inevitably selective, favoring portrayals of the landscape that adhered to European formal styles and overlooking negative social realities such as slavery.
 In Brazilian academic painting, with a few exceptions, the depiction of Black people largely remained confined to their role as anonymous figures within the landscape.
 Only with the growing momentum of the abolitionist movement and the subsequent republican era did Black figures begin to take center stage.
-It is important to note that by this point, Romanticism as an artistic movement was nearing its end, with new aesthetic schools gaining prominence.
+By this point, Romanticism as an artistic movement was nearing its end, with new aesthetic schools gaining prominence.